bradbell/xrst/sphinx/test_out/child_example_two.rst

 This section is the second child in this file.

 .. meta::
-   :keywords: link, to, first, child
+   :keywords: link, first, child

-.. index:: link, to, first, child
+.. index:: link, first, child

 .. _child_example_two@link_to_first_child: